esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Password crackers
 - Data sanitization

+### 4.2 Summarize the importance of policies, processes, and procedures for incident response.

+### 4.3 Given an incident, utilize appropriate data sources to support an investigation.

+### 4.4 Given an incident,apply mitigation techniques or controls to secure an environment.

+### 4.5 Explain the key aspects of digital forensics.

 ## Domain 5.0 Governance, Risk, and Compliance

 ## 5.1 Compare and contrast various types of control